 - Plant sources such as avocado, walnuts and pumpkin seeds

-- Pasteurised dairy products, soy milk and yogurt
+- Pasteurized dairy products, soy milk, and yogurt

 What this B vitamin does is produce glucose and at the same time, break down protein, transforming it into amino acids.
 Keratin which is a form of protein helps you achieve healthier hair.
 A lot of hair care products are rich in biotin.